tumblr tracker

 Arrive Early – “Turtle Beach” is one of the biggest North Shore attractions, and not only is the turtle viewing area small, but so is the parking lot across the street.
 You might want to consider visiting Laniakea Beach before making any stops in Haleiwa Town.

 Make sure to leave nothing visible or anything valuable in your car for thieves to break in and take.
-Also be careful while crossing the street…there are no stop signs or crosswalks in the area.
+Also be careful while crossing the street and stay within the crosswalks in the area.

 Note and adhere to the "No Parking" signs along the beach side of the street.